Th3T3chn0G1t/PixlASM/README.md

 - Movement around a map in an attempt to reach a goal 'tile' using funtional 'tiles'
 - Scrolling maps
 - Sound
-- 32-bit mode
-- 640x480 resolutiom
+- 640x480 resolution

-## Compilation
+## Compiling

-At the moment use `./run` to execute the 512 byte version.
-In the future argv[1] will select the size
+At the moment use `./run.sh` to assemble & execute the 512 byte version.
+In the future arguments will select the size